Article Updated 5/22/23

 Once you have your general vision in mind, the checklist for your product launch plan ranges from the macro to the micro:

-The Vendry has a comprehensive Rolodex of locations to get you started with this.
+The Vendry has a comprehensive marketplace of venues to get you started with this.

 The venue search process can be challenging, to say the least.